jelsonjay/object-oriented-js/README.md

 # Object Oriented JavaScript
- This min project show the constructors (under the hood) with prototype inheritance
+ This min project show the constructors (under the hood) with prototype inheritance using es6